selabhvl/dat110public/week4/week4.md

 #### Exercise 2 - Project work

 Complete task 1 and start on task 2 on project 1.
-Link to project description can be found via Canvas.
+The project description can be found via Canvas.

 #### Exercise 3 - Secure HTTP